jekijo/portfolio/README.md

 I am a Data Scientist graduate with an educational background in psychology and neuroscience.
 In addition to my two degrees I have multiple projects showcasing the skills I've acquired, as well as new projects that I continue to work on.
-You can read more about my projects and expereinces here!
-Along with descriptions, I've also included any report papers that were written proceeding the completeion of team based projects.
+You can read more about my projects and experiences here!
+Along with descriptions, I've also included any report papers that were written proceeding the completion of team based projects.

 ### Technical Skills:
 Python- NumPy, Pandas, Scikit-learn, PyTorch, NLTK<br />